FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t1/diogo_silva.md

 ## Sprint 0

-In this first sprint, I have been part of initial product vision and domain model building, which were better discussed and implemented between the PO's and the SM's.
+- I have been part of initial product vision and domain model building, which were better discussed and implemented between the PO's and the SM's.

 ### The two user stories that I am most proud of